SendiAp/Remaining/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## what do you call a dog that can do magic tricks? a labracadabrador